splunk/public-o11y-docs/gdi/opentelemetry/components/udp-receiver.rst

 .. _udp-logs-receiver:

 **************************************************************
-UDP receiver
+UDP log receiver
 **************************************************************

-The UDP receiver collects logs over UDP.
+The UDP log receiver allows the Splunk Distribution of OpenTelemetry Collector to collect logs over UDP connections.
+The supported pipeline is ``logs``.
+See :ref:`otel-data-processing` for more information.

 .. _get-started-udp-receiver: